Tangy, spicy, and full of chicken flavor, my Chicken Tortilla Soup is a Mexican soup classic. It brings maximum flavor with minimum effort.

 - Sprinkle both sides of the chicken breasts with salt and pepper.
 Place in an aluminum foil-lined pan and bake until a meat thermometer registers 175ºF.
 Remove to a cutting board and slice into bite-size chunks.
 Reserve for later use.

 - In a large pot with a heavy lid over medium-high heat, add the olive oil.
-Once sizzling, add the onions, celery, green onions, and garlic.
+Once sizzling, add the onions, celery, carrots, green onions, and garlic.
 Saute just until the onions turn translucent, about five minutes.
 Season with cumin, chili powder, Bijol, garlic powder, and white pepper.
 Add the lime juice, tomatoes, corn, and chicken stock, and stir to combine.
 Lower the heat to a simmer.

 - In the container of a blender, add the tortilla chips and a cup of water.
 Blend on high until the chips are pulverized.
 Add to the pot.